How about making this

 NOTE: To prevent spills, place pie plate on a wire rack or on the open oven door when filling with pumpkin mixture.

 Bake 15 minutes; reduce oven temperature to 350 degrees F. and bake approximately 45 minutes longer

-or until the internal temperature registers approximately 175
+internal temperature registers approximately 175

 degrees F. on your